tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 Go to Xcode and make sure `preferences->locations->Command Line Tools` is set to the correct Xcode path.

+## iOS build error: "Unable to find any non-expired Ad Hoc or Enterprise Ad Hoc provisioning profiles that match the app id"

+Check your ~/.titanium/config.json  and ensure you haven’t set a default cert in the iOS section.

 ## VSCode won't update the CLI

 Run `sudo npm i -g titanium alloy` in a terminal and restart VSCode.
 Then it should use the latest CLI tools.